gwendalminguy/holbertonschool-low_level_programming/numbers/README.md

 ## Files

+Each `function` file can be compiled with its matching `main` file to be used.

 * [numbers.h](https://github.com/gwendalminguy/holbertonschool-low_level_programming/blob/main/numbers/numbers.h), the header file containing all prototypes.

 * [0-is_prime_number.c](https://github.com/gwendalminguy/holbertonschool-low_level_programming/blob/main/numbers/0-is_prime_number.c), a function checking whether n is a prime number or not.